PurpleBooth/game-of-life/README.md

 # Game of Life

 I heard Conway died recently.
-I've wanted to make this for a while now but his death prompted me to give it more of a go.
+I've wanted to make this for a while now but his death prompted me to do something I'd been meaning to try for a while, implementing his [Game of Life](https://en.wikipedia.org/wiki/Conway%27s_Game_of_Life)

 ## Usage